 CitizenPath has prepared a downloadable I-751 affidavit sample that you can forward to friends who are willing to write a letter of support.
 The downloadable PDF file includes a list of the basic points that the writer should cover in the letter and an example I-751 affidavit.

 Use the sample I-751 affidavit as an example.
 Remember that each letter is unique and should contain elements that are personal to your story.
-The affiant should be honest and use anecdotes to demonstrate why he or she came to the conclusion that the couple has a bona fide marriage.
+The affiant should be honest and use anecdotes to demonstrate why they came to the conclusion that the couple has a bona fide marriage.

-Although it is not necessary in most cases, the affiant should understand that he/she may be required to testify before an immigration officer as to the information contained in the affidavit.
+Although it is rare, the affiant should understand that they may be required to testify before an immigration officer as to the information contained in the affidavit.

 USCIS may require the couple to attend an interview after filing Form I-751 and the required evidence.
 However, the odds of avoiding this interview are greatly improved by providing adequate (quantity) and strong (quality) evidence of a bona fide marriage in the petition package.
 Many couples are able to avoid the I-751 interview.
 Filing at least two well-prepared I-751 affidavit letters of support in addition to primary forms of objective evidence can help seal the deal.